qifengpan/PIQDNN_FOR_PDE/results/README.md

-# Here list the results of some experiments:
+# Results of some experiments:

 ## Result of the experiment: 1D Burger's Equation